SfikasTeo/dotfiles/README.md

 My goal is to </b>gather/alter/create</b> configuration files for a simple but elegant exprience.
 The dotfiles are aimed to X11 systems, but many components would also work with Wayland.

-Even though this repository might not be the perfect place, i will also include some small tutorials and documentation on some basic utilities for my convenience.
+For my convenience, in this repository also included are some small tutorials on basic utilities and some personal customization files.
+( Even if this in the best place for these... )

 ##### Main Utilities:
 <details>